xbokmd/plastilinn/docs/xBoK/sections/solution_Name_-_Brochure.md

   - Basic piece of_information that should be provided to the end customer so that they know the advantages of using our product or service.
 - ## 📰 Content type
   - Content is of type template
-- ## 🔑 Keys

-- ## 🤖 innCoPilot
-  If solution id___brochure is defined as :Basic piece of_information that should be provided to the end customer so that they know the advantages of using our product or service., What could it be?What is the defined strategy to make our product known to its target audience?
-  How will we identify and reach our target customers?
-  What channels and platforms will we use to promote our product?
-  How will we measure the effectiveness of our promotional efforts?
-  How will we differentiate ourselves from competitors in terms of promoting our product?
 - ## 📖 Description
   The concept of "solution/brochure" in business modeling refers to the essential information about a product or service that a company provides to its potential customers.
 This information is typically presented in a concise and attractive format, such as a brochure, and is designed to highlight the key benefits and features of the product or service.